MMRIZE/MMM-OpenAI/README.md

   }
 })
 ```
 To continue this session, you may to deliver all the history between you and AI on the next request.
+But you should know this; your previous conversation session will consume your token also.
+So your 3000 tokens from previous conversation result would cause an error when the response might be over 1100 tokens.
+(Max.
+4096)
+You may need to adjust `max_token`.

 ## Note